 Peter Morris worked for twenty-five years in financial markets in New York and then in London.
 His work mostly involved credit analysis except for one interlude where he helped start a fund management firm that specialized in small quoted companies.
-Since leaving Morgan Stanley in 2009, he has been a consultant in various roles.
-This included being part of a team that wrote the “Business in Development” report for the UK’s Independent Commission for Aid Impact in 2014-15.
+After leaving Morgan Stanley in 2009, he was a consultant in various areas, including being part of a team that wrote the “Business in Development” report for the UK’s Independent Commission for Aid Impact in 2014-15.
 He also conducts independent research into private equity.
-This has involved publications (academic, think tank, general media), media and conferences.
-He is currently chair of governors at a primary school and a governor at a second one.
+This involves publications (academic, think tank, general media) and being an Associate Scholar at Oxford University's Said Business School.
+In the past, he has been chair of governors at a primary school and a governor at a second one.
 Working at SASC reminds him of previous professional roles where he enjoyed being part of a process of coming up with new ways to think about things: in this case, how social impact and finance can be made to work together.
 His last formal education (a long time ago now) was a degree in classics.
 That means he also enjoys the challenge of explaining how Latin and Greek help in understanding an organisation’s financial needs!